 Pruning Knockout roses is shear simplicity.
 Follow my quick trimming instructions and discover how and when to prune easy-does-it Knock Out rose bushes.

-The flowers are self-cleaning so the plants never need dead-heading.
+This plant's flowers are self-cleaning so the shrubs never need dead-heading.
 That doesn't mean you can't or shouldn't snip off the old, faded blooms if you feel that they mar the beauty of your Knockout rose garden.

 Rosa Knockout blooms in flushes.
 It will bloom for a few weeks, then rest for a few weeks, then bloom again...
 It will do this all summer long as long as you don't allow it to set seed.